ashaba1in/ashaba1in.github.io/_posts/2025-04-02-diffusion_lm.markdown

 where $$\mathcal{L}$$ is a negative BLEU score.

 _**Alexander's remark**: This is a kind of cheat, because the technique produces samples of better quality in exchange for a loss of computing speed.
-This loss of speed should be taken into account, as it limits the practical applicability._
+This loss of speed should be taken into account, as it limits the practical applicability.
+Additionally, the use of MBR makes it harder to compare Diffusion LM with other approaches, and it suggests that without MBR the quality of the proposed method drops significantly._

 ### Datasets